astronomer/airflow-guides/guides/cross-dag-dependencies.md

 The next method for creating cross-DAG dependencies is to add a `ExternalTaskSensor` to your downstream DAG.
 The downstream DAG will wait until a task is completed in the upstream DAG before moving on to the rest of the DAG.
 You can find more info on this sensor on the [Astronomer Registry](https://registry.astronomer.io/providers/apache-airflow/modules/externaltasksensor).

 This method is not as flexible as the `TriggerDagRunOperator`, since the dependency is implemented in the downstream DAG.
-It is ideal in situations where you have a downstream DAG that can run only after another task in a upstream DAG has completed.
+It is ideal in situations where you have a downstream DAG that is dependent on multiple upstream DAGs.
 An example DAG using the `ExternalTaskSensor` is shown below:

 ```python
 from airflow import DAG